turingschool/curriculum/source/projects/jsblogger.markdown

 What are all those?
 We see the `{` and `}` on the outside, representing a `Hash`.
 Within the hash we see keys:

 * `utf8` : This meaningless checkmark is a hack to force Internet Explorer to submit the form using UTF-8.
 [Read more on StackOverflow](http://stackoverflow.com/questions/3222013/what-is-the-snowman-param-in-rails-3-forms-for)
 * `authenticity_token` : Rails has some built-in security mechanisms to resist "cross-site request forgery".
-Basically, this value proves that the client fetched the from from your site before submitting the data.
+Basically, this value proves that the client fetched the form from your site before submitting the data.
 * `article` : Points to a nested hash with the data from the form itself
   * `title` : The title from the form
   * `body` : The body from the form